|

 child.
 It is quite different to experiment or operate on children

 with dysfunctional, but potentially healthy, normal brains.
+There is work

 being done by doctors with medicines and homeopathic therapies,